saucelabs-training/test-js/README.md

 - Understand the principles of browser automation
 - Learn to pick the right JavaScript framework for your project
-- Master various of common automation scenarios including network stubbing, visual and automated performance testing using traditional frameworks such as WebdriverIO or newer tools like Puppeteer, Playwright or Cypress
+- Master various of common automation scenarios including network stubbing, visual and automated performance testing using WebdriverIO

 ## Prerequisites